Snapchat/djinni/README.md

 //test-suite:server-ts`.
 You will need the `tsc` compiler and the `browserify` tool to run these tests.

-## Experimental async interface support
+## Async interface support

 With the new yaml type `future<>` we can now write Djinni interfaces that return results asynchronously more easily.

 Instead of writing this: